Arijit0309/Fnp-sales-analytics-project/README.md

 # Fnp-sales-analytics-project
+FNP Sales Analysis Dashboard

-Excel-based sales analysis dashboard for FNP, featuring revenue trends, category and occasion insights, customer spending patterns, and interactive KPI visuals
+This project presents an Excel-based sales analysis dashboard built for FNP (Ferns N Petals).
+The dashboard provides clear insights into revenue performance, customer spending patterns, category and occasion trends, delivery efficiency, and city-wise order distribution.
+It is designed to support business decision-making through interactive visualizations and KPIs.